webdriverbidi-net/webdriverbidi-net/README.md

 * This library is not itself a replacement for [Selenium](https://selenium.dev), [Puppeteer](https://pptr.dev) or [Playwright](https://playwright.dev).
 It does not provide a user-friendly automation API.
 This is intentional, as the library is a low-level implementation of a client for the protocol.
-However, any project like those aforementioned could conceiveably use this library as a mechanism for driving the browser using .NET.
+However, any project like those aforementioned could conceivably use this library as a mechanism for driving the browser using .NET.
 * This library does not manage browser launching and/or profile information.
 It expects a browser to already be launched, and for the WebDriver Bidi websocket to already be open and available for communication.
 Moreover, it is the user's responsibility to know what the URL of the websocket connection is to initiate a session.